PaulaDuduta/product_card/README.md

 ## Overview

-This was my first challenge to make on Frontend Mentor and represents a product preview card for a perfume for two resolutions (desktop and mobile devices).
-No matter is a basic project, to realise it I've used Next.js technology and then to publish it as a website I've used Netlify (https://fantastic-daifuku-163de3.netlify.app).
+This was my first challenge to make on Frontend Mentor and represented a product preview card for a perfume for two resolutions (desktop and mobile devices).
+For my project implementation I've used Next.js framweork and Netlify to publish it online (https://fantastic-daifuku-163de3.netlify.app).

 ### The challenge